 As you enter, an usher will hand you a program which lists the parts of our service.
 Everything you need should be printed in the program.
 In the traditional service, songs are either printed in the bulletin, or referred to by number, and can be found in the hymnal in the seat pocket in front of you.
-In the Contemporary service, words to songs are projected onto the screen in the front of the worship area.
+In the casual service, words to songs are projected onto the screen in the front of the worship area.

 What happens in worship?